Seraj al-Akhbar

-Seraj al Akhbar (سراجالاخبار) was a Persian newspaper that circulated in Kabul, Afghanistan from 1911–1919.
+Seraj al-Akhbar (Note: سراج الأخبار, lit.
+'Lamp of the News' /ar/ (/prs/)) was a Persian-language newspaper that circulated in Kabul, Afghanistan from 1911–1919.
 Published in 1911, the newspaper was founded by Mahmud Tarzi as an attempt at modernization, with the support of Emir Habibullah Khan.
 It was primarily a political newspaper, purposing to keep the country informed about international affairs, and the current events of the country.
 Seraj al Akhbar promoted Pan-Islamism, and supported the young Turks coalition in the Ottoman Empire.
 As the first recognized newspaper in the country, Seraj al Akhbar is regarded as the founding of the Afghan press.